emgk/woo-in-stock-notifier/readme.txt

 When the email is sent to the sent to the user, this plugin allows you to move that email address to archive(in case you don’t want to lose the current wait list).
 You can restore or remove the email address from the archive list.

 == Changelog ==
+= 1.0.2 =
+* Made compatible with newest version of Woocommerce
+* Re-build UI/UX
+* Added more filters/actions to allow modifications

 = 1.0.1 =
 * Email was not sending to the user.
 * Could not add user to the waitlist.